publiclab/publiclab-archive/notes/stevie/01-23-2018/where-can-you-get-the-stage-for-the-basic-microscope.md

 ---
-title: 'Where can you get the stage for the basic microscope? '
+title: "Where can you get the stage for the basic microscope? "\ntagnames: 'microscope, question:microscopes, question:basic-microscope, microscope-stage'
-tagnames: microscope, question:microscopes, question:basic-microscope, microscope-stage
 author: stevie
 path: /notes/stevie/01-23-2018/where-can-you-get-the-stage-for-the-basic-microscope.md
 nid: 15596